How much does a conservatory cost? The average conservatory will cost around £5,000.

 How much is a conservatory?
-A small fully-fitted Lean-To conservatory might have an average conservatory cost upwards of £4,000, while a medium sized one would begin around £6000.
-These are base prices for a uPVC conservatory with glass sides and a polycarbonate roof.
+A small fully-fitted Lean-To conservatory might have an average conservatory cost upwards of £4,000, while a medium-sized one would begin around £6,000.
+These are base conservatory prices for a uPVC conservatory with glass sides and a polycarbonate roof.

-If you want the material to be anything other than uPVC, your average conservatory cost will change.
-The proportion of brick to glass also affects your average conservatory cost.
+If you want the material to be anything other than uPVC, your average conservatory costs will change.
+The proportion of brick to glass also affects your average brick conservatory cost.

-If you want dwarf walls or brick structures in your conservatory, the price of that would be extra.
+If you want dwarf walls or brick structures in your conservatory prices would go up.
 You will need to factor in that along with the average conservatory cost.

 Even with the same set of materials, the profiles of the material can affect the average conservatory cost.
-The frames come in different widths and thicknesses and that does have a role to play in their cost.
+The frames come in different widths and thicknesses, and that does have a role to play in conservatory prices.

 Are you using a fully-glazed roof or a polycarbonate roof?
-A polycarbonate roof is not only lower in cost, but also cheaper.
+A polycarbonate roof not only has lower conservatory costs, but also cheaper.
 When you ask ‘how much does a conservatory cost?’, all these factors play a role in determining conservatory prices.

 A very important factor that will affect your average conservatory cost and may be easy to ignore is the foundation.
 You need a good foundation for the conservatory to last.

 The foundation cannot be less than 1m but you also need to ensure that there are no drainage or sewage pipes, or power cables directly under where you need to dig.

-Another potential expense that might add to your average conservatory cost but is often overlooked is a building planning permission.
-You may need it if you live in an ANOB or if construction in your property requires authorisation.
+Another potential expense that might add to your average conservatory cost but is often overlooked is building planning permission.
+You may need it if you live in an AONB or if construction in your property requires authorisation.

-The time of the year, surprisingly, can affect the average conservatory cost.
+The time of the year, perhaps surprisingly, can affect the average conservatory costs.
 If you go shopping at an off-peak time, you may find deals and offers.

 So, how much does a conservatory cost depending on the style?
 The style you choose also affects the average conservatory cost.
-In fact, after size, this is the biggest factor in the price.
-Conservatories have always been quite popular in the UK, and like all trends, styles have come and gone.
+In fact, after size, this is the biggest factor in working out conservatory prices.
+Conservatories have always been a popular home improvement in the UK, and like all trends, styles have come and gone.
 Some styles, however, have become classics and will always be in use.
 If you haven’t already decided what style you want, this, along with average conservatory cost and prices, might help you decide.

-The style you choose will play a role in the average conservatory cost for you.
+The style you choose will play a role in finding out ‘how much is a conservatory average cost?’.

 It is characterised by a rectangular shape, with a lightly sloped roof.
 The conservatory itself has three sides, with the house acting as the fourth wall.
 This makes it appear as if it is ‘leaning’ on to the house, giving it its name.